linda-seiter/CMSC115_2258/unit1_lab_intellij/README.md

      //System.out.println("peach");
 ```

-3. Re-run the Junit class `CommentsTest` to confirm the test passed.
+3. Re-run the JUnit class `CommentsTest` to confirm the test passed.

 ### JavaDoc